 - 2 large eggs, room temperature

-- 2 tbsp. fresh-squeezed lemon juice, about 1 large lemon
+- 2 tablespoon fresh-squeezed lemon juice, about 1 large lemon

 - ½ cup whole milk